Lugaga/Linux_Fundamentals_Excercise/README.md

 step up your own learning journey for Linux.

 - Practice, practice, practice.
-Following along and completing this course is only part of the learning journey.
+Following along and completing this exercise is only part of the learning journey.
 You need to practice on your own in order to retain what you have learned.

 - Teach someone else!
 One way you can retain this information is by teaching someone else.
-It doesn’t matter who it is (It can even be yourself by making a video).
+It doesn’t matter who it is (It can even be yourself by making a video). --> Just like Flipgrid but now practicals.

-I wish that this course will be beneficial to you as you advance in your learning journey for cybersecurity.😎
+I wish that this exercise will be beneficial to you as you advance in your learning journey for cybersecurity.😎

 ![The Office](office_gh.jpg)

 #### By **Lugaga**

 ## Prerequisite:
-   * 💻 <font color="red">Kali Linux running on a VM preferably Virtual Box.</font>
+   * 💻 Kali Linux running on a VM preferably Virtual Box.
    * 🔗 [Ubuntu CLI Tutorial Documentation🗊](https://ubuntu.com/tutorials/command-line-for-beginners)
    * 🔗 [Kali Docs 🗊](https://www.kali.org/docs/)
    * 🔗 [Carbon Code Editor 🗊](https://carbon.now.sh/)